 Client must present two completed form BSF673 and supporting documents (if applicable) to the local CBSA commercial office.
 The CBSA will cancel the existing document on file to enable the client to transmit a corrected report within five business days.

 In the highway and rail modes, once the corrected document has been transmitted, the client must then update the list of CCNs linked to the CRN by amending the list of CCNs on the conveyance report.

 In the air and marine modes, clients must amend the cargo document information to quote the correct CRN in order to establish the link.

 To change the CSA indicator on a highway cargo document from an N to Y, clients must present two completed Form BSF673 to the local CBSA commercial office and the following supporting valid documentation:

 - the driver's Free and Secure Trade (FAST) or Commercial Driver Registration Program card number (highway mode only).

 Adjustment to a key data element in a House Bill document:

 Requests for an adjustment to a key data element in a House Bill document post arrival for goods that are still under the control of the carrier, freight forwarder or sufferance warehouse operator will normally be processed by the CBSA.
 If the cargo document has been acquitted, additional documentary evidence (e.g. release requests) may be requested.
-Clients requesting adjustments to a key data element in a House Bill document must ensure a completed Form BSF673 indicates the correct information.
+Clients requesting adjustments to a key data element in a House Bill document must ensure two completed Form BSF673 to be presented to the local CBSA commercial office indicating the correct information.

-Clients requesting a correction when they have transmitted a cargo and/or conveyance arrival message in error must complete Form BSF673, providing details in the "WACM / CACM" field.
+Clients requesting a correction when they have transmitted a cargo and/or conveyance arrival message in error must complete Form BSF673 and present two completed copies to the local CBSA commercial office, providing details in the "WACM / CACM" field.